Ann Telnaes: Biography

 Ann Telnaes was born in Stockholm, Sweden, in 1960.
 She was graduated from Reno High School in Reno, Nevada in 1979.
-She became a naturalized citizen of the United States in 1973 and a former citizen of Norway.
+She became a naturalized citizen of the United States in 1973.

 Telnaes earned a Bachelor of Fine Arts degree at the California Institute of the Arts in 1985, focusing on character animation.
 In 2020, she taught the course "Commentary Through Cartoons" as a visiting faculty member at CalArts.

 Before becoming an editorial cartoonist, she worked in the animation field and also as a show designer for Walt Disney Imagineering.
 She contributed to such films as The Brave Little Toaster and The Chipmunk Adventure.
 As her views became more politicized, her political cartoons were published regularly in the New York Times, Los Angeles Times, Chicago Tribune,Washington Post and other prominent newspapers.
 In 1993 she relocated to Washington, D.C.
 Most of her cartoons are considered liberal with emphasis on women's issues including abortion rights, burkas and third-world pregnancy.
-Her cartoons are syndicated by Tribune Media Services in the U.S., she is one of the six female contributors to Six Chix and she provides a "commentoon" in Women’s eNews weekly.
+Her cartoons are syndicated by Tribune Media Services in the United States.
+From January 2000 until September 2005 she was one of the six female contributors to Six Chix and she also provided a "commentoon" in Women's eNews weekly.

 In 2003, while the Massachusetts Supreme Judicial Court was deciding the fate of same-sex marriage Telnaes created an editorial cartoon criticizing the historical imbalance of gender roles in the United States by which "the traditional view of marriage between a man and a woman has resulted in second class citizenship for many people in America for a long time".